What is the Best Kayak Rack for My Car?

 How to carry whitewater kayaks on your car

-White water, or smaller plastic kayaks, don’t really benefit from rollers or outriggers all that much.
+White water, or smaller plastic kayaks, don’t really benefit from rollers or lift-assist racks all that much.
 And while you can absolutely use a Hullavator with these kayaks, it might not be your ideal choice.

 If you only need to carry a single or a pair of boats, you can use just about any kayak carrier you desire, but white water boats allow you to use an ‘upright’ carrier, saving your room for other items on your rack.

 Sea kayaks must be transported sitting flat (or at a 45 degree angle) by the hull, meaning it’s difficult to get more than two boats onto the roof of any standard sized vehicle.
 But white water kayaks are built tougher, and their smaller size allows them to be transported on their sides.

 Traditionally, the easiest way to fit multiple boats onto one vehicle was a “stacker” rack.
 These worked by giving you a vertical post that the boats could be strapped to.
 This is still a great value option but does leave the boats sitting directly on the rack which can cause scuffs and scratches.